Purple Tulips ~ Guide to Growing Your Own Thriving Beautiful Tulips

 Placement

-However, you’ll find that planting purple tulips closer together creates a magnificent, rich pool of color that really draws the eye to this part of your lawn.
-Purple bulbs can also be mixed next to pink, red and yellow bulbs to create a striking medley whether you have a small or gigantic tulip garden.
+Planting purple tulips close together creates a magnificent, rich pool of color that really draws the eye to this part of your lawn.
+Purple bulbs can also be mixed next to pink, red and yellow bulbs to create a striking medley whether you have a small or large tulip garden.

 You’ll find that tulips tend to thrive when bulbs are planted in loose soil that is easy to move and crumble in your hands.
 It’s also critical to plant them in an area of your yard with good soil drainage.
 Sandier soil is preferred.